Partner with OHA

 Visit Partner WebsiteMore Information

 Founded in 1970, the Institute for Oral History at Baylor University is an interdisciplinary program that has focused on broad topics of inquiry, primarily on the South and Southwest, include business, law, religion and culture, World War II, local and institutional history, rural life, fine arts, and historic preservation.
 Within these topics, examples of recent projects include Texas survivors of genocide, Syrian and Iraqi Christians in Texas, and the Baylor University live mascot program.
 The institute sponsors grants to Baylor faculty, Texas communities, and external scholars to design, record, and process oral history projects.
 The Institute also offers an undergraduate course in public and oral history as well a graduate oral history seminar.
 The Institute is also the headquarters for the Texas Oral History Association, founded in 1982.
-The oral history collection is available online through the Institute’s web portal, www.baylor.edu/oralhistory.California State Archives, A Division of the Secretary of State
+The oral history collection is available online through the Institute’s web portal, www.baylor.edu/oralhistory.Canadian Museum of Immigration

 Visit Partner WebsiteCenter for Oral History and Cultural Heritage – University of Southern Mississippi